-“St Martin de Belleville is the original Trois Vallees hidden gem.
-It’s quieter than its neighbours, both on the slopes and in the village.
-It’s peaceful, low-key but within easy reach of Val Thorens if you want to enjoy a big night out.” - Fenella Hunter
+“St Martin de Belleville is a gem hidden in the huge Trois Vallees ski area.
+It’s an original village and is quieter and more quaint than its neighbours, both on the slopes and in the village.
+It’s peaceful, low-key but within easy reach of Val Thorens if you want to enjoy a big night out.” - Simon Malster

 One of the best kept secrets in the Trois Vallees, St Martin de Belleville is a quaint, traditional resort only a few miles below Les Menuires.
 The least commercial of the Three Valleys resorts, St Martin is a world away from the nightlife of Val Thorens above it, and offers something altogether different in the world's largest ski area.

 Having been a farming village until the 1980s, St Martin remains unspoilt with no purpose built eyesores tarnishing the resort.
 As a result, it has been allowed to retain its’ peaceful character.
 The striking 16th Century church in the centre of the village serves as its’ most distinctive building, while a selection of good local shops and restaurants offer more than enough charm.

 A short way outside the village is La Bouitte, a 4 star hotel with its very own three Michelin star restaurant, one of only three in the French Alps.
 Within the resort there are a couple of good bars including The Dahlia at the bottom of the gondola and Pourquoi Pas? close to the central square.

 As a part of the Trois Vallees ski area, St Martin de Belleville has an excellent amount of skiing on offer.
 The Trois Vallees is the largest fully connected ski area in the world, with 600km of marked pistes.
 The slopes in St Martin tend to be quieter than those in Courchevel, Meribel and Val Thorens, making it an ideal place to start the day.